kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 learning how to create happy, satisfied customers.
 Here, the key assumption needs to be that we do not know already what they want, even if they outright tell us, but that there is always something to learn, and always a way to deliver better software faster.
-Ultimately, the learning mindset automatically leads us to the fundamentals of Agility - so ultimately, it's the mindset that came first, not Agility.
+The learning mindset automatically leads us to the fundamentals of Agility - so ultimately, it's the mindset that came first, not Agility.